 +1em

 \textbf{\textit{Ultrafilter extensions of models.}} Ultrafilter extensions of arbitrary first-order models were defined and studied for the first time independently in~\cite{Goranko} and in~\cite{Saveliev} with two distinct versions of extended relations: Goranko considered models with the ${}^*\,$-extensions of relations and Saveliev with their $\,\wt{\;}\;$-extensions.
-Here we shall consider both types of extensions; for a~given model~$\mathfrak A$ denote them by $\mathfrak A^*$ and $\wt{\,\mathfrak A\,}$, respectively. \footnote{ Another notation was used in~\cite{Goranko} where $\mathfrak A^*$ was denoted by~${\mathbf U}(\mathfrak A)$ and in~\cite{Saveliev,Saveliev(inftyproc),Saveliev Shelah} where $\wt{\,\mathfrak A\,}$ was denoted by~$\scc\,\mathfrak A$. } Thus for an arbitrary model $\mathfrak A=(X,F,\ldots,R,\ldots)$ we let
+Here we shall consider both types of extensions; for a~given model~$\mathfrak A$ denote them by $\mathfrak A^*$ and $\wt{\,\mathfrak A\,}$, respectively: \footnote{ Another notation was used in~\cite{Goranko}, where $\mathfrak A^*$ was denoted by~${\mathbf U}(\mathfrak A)$, and in~\cite{Saveliev,Saveliev(inftyproc),Saveliev Shelah}, where $\wt{\,\mathfrak A\,}$ was denoted by~$\scc\,\mathfrak A$. }